-- Program head: Edit the program head - Go to turret list (Go to tool list): Positions the cursor in the TURRET section - Set up the turret list (Setup the tool list): Activates the "Set up turret list" function Europe information: "Setting up a turret list", Dage 01

-Further information: "Setting up a turret list", Page 91

-- Go to magazine: Positions the cursor in the MAGAZINE (machine-dependent) section - Set up magazine list: Activates the "Set up magazine list" function (machine-dependent) - Go to chucking equipment: Positions the cursor in the CHUCKING EQUIPMENT section. - Insert chucking equipment: Describe how the workpiece is clamped - Go to manual tool: Positions the cursor in the MANUAL TOOL section.
+- Program head: Edit the program head - Go to turret list (Go to tool list): Positions the cursor in the TURRET section - Set up the turret list (Setup the tool list): Activates the "Set up turret list" function - Further information: "Setting up a turret list", Page 91 - Go to magazine: Positions the cursor in the MAGAZINE section (machine-dependent) - Set up magazine list: Activates the "Set up magazine list" function (machine-dependent) - Go to chucking equipment: Positions the cursor in the CHUCKING EQUIPMENT section. - Insert chucking equipment: Describe how the workpiece is clamped - Go to manual tool: Positions the cursor in the MANUAL TOOL section.